boomsl4nger/mk8dx-tts-vis/README.md

 # Mario Kart 8 Deluxe Time Trials Visualiser

 Personal project combining my hobby with some data visualisation and analysis.
 Ideally becomes a web app with all the features I want to implement.
-Back-end basics are mostly done so now want to make a web-app for a decent UI to interact with.
+Back-end stuff and a basic front-end are done.
+Next goal is to improve the templates to be more user-friendly and customisable.

 ## High-level Goals
 - [x] Back-end stuff like parsing and combining data, simple visualisations